ghosthamlet/stressgrid/README.md

 - `coordinator_instance_type`: the coordinator instance type, defaults to t2.micro;
 - `ami_owner`: owner's AWS account ID to use when looking for AMIs, defaults to 198789150561, which is the offical Stressgrid account.

-Once Stressgrid resources are created you can explicitly add `stressgrid-generator` security group to the target instance(s) security group.
-Also the apply command will output the URL of Stressgrid management website.
-Note that by default, this site is available only to your public IP address.
+Once Stressgrid resources are created you can explicitly add `stressgrid-generator` security group to the target instance(s) security group for the ports you will be testing.
+Also the apply command will output the URL of Stressgrid management website as `coordinator_url`.
+Note that by default, this website is available only to your public IP address.
 You may change this by adjusting `stressgrid-coordinator` security group.

 # Building releases

-If you are not using Terraform with Stressgrid's AMIs you may want to build coordinator and generator releases yourself.
+If you are not running in AWS or willing to use Stressgrid's AMIs you may want to build coordinator and generator releases yourself.
 Following are the prerequisites for building Stressgrid releases:

 - Elixir 1.7
 - GNU C compiler (for HDR histograms)